 Bullhead City has also been referred to as Arizona‘s West Coast because the City is located on the east bank of the Colorado River near the juncture of Arizona, California and Nevada.
 Bullhead City serves as the economic hub and retail shopping center for Western Mohave County and Southeastern Clark County, Nevada.
-It’s easily accessible by major highways and a short drive from Los Angeles, Phoenix and Las Vegas.
+It’s easily accessible by major highways and is a short drive from Los Angeles, Phoenix and Las Vegas.

 HISTORY OF BULLHEAD CITY

 Construction workers on the project lived with their families at the foot of the dam in a community called Davis Camp.
-Nearby, a town sprang up from the remains of Hardyville to support the growing population.
+Nearby, a town sprung up from the remains of Hardyville to support the growing population.
 The town was named Bullhead City after a rock island in the Colorado River that resembled the head and shoulders of a bull with large, curved horns.
 The Bullhead City post office was established in 1946, and the rock was submerged under the rising water of Lake Mohave as it backed up behind Davis Dam in the early 1950s.

 In the 1960s developers began advertising local subdivisions in Southern California, and the retirement population began to grow.
 The City’s population has grown from just over 10,000 residents in 1980 to more than 40,000, according to the 2010 Census.